 There are several practical steps we can take today that will begin to reform and modernize the department while meeting the demands of the Consent Decree.
 (FN1) As Councilwoman, Paris will focus on:

 - Investing in 21st technology.
 Technology is one of BPD’s biggest challenges, and remedying deficiencies related to technology is a key requirement of the Consent Decree.
 As found by a Technology Resource Study prepared for the Court pursuant to the Consent Decree, (FN2) BPD’s technology problems go much further than the fact that the Department uses antiquated software like Lotus Notes for critical functions.
-In addition, the Study found that there was no truly centralized IT department at BPD, a lack of adequate training, and little communication or data sharing between databases and departments of BPD.
+Additionally, there is no truly centralized IT department at BPD, making the implementation of new technology unnecessarily difficult.
+In addition, the Study found that there is a lack of adequate training and little communication or data sharing between databases and departments of BPD.
 BPD must:

 - Make investments in technology and training necessary to use new technology, as required by the Consent Decree.